-Even when controlling for co-predictors, a statistically significant learning curve for positive surgical margin (PSM) rate of a surgeon with significant previous LRP experience with was not detected during robot-assisted radical prostatectomy (RARP) in this prospective cohort study.
-We hypothesize that previous laparoscopic radical prostatectomy experience may reduce the RARP PSM learning curve.
+Even when controlling for copredictors, a statistically significant learning curve for PSM rate of a surgeon with significant previous LRP experience was not detected during RARP in this prospective cohort study.
+We hypothesize that previous LRP experience may reduce the RARP PSM learning curve.